Seychelles on a Budget – Amazing Destination for 2022

-The Seychelles are known and sold as a luxury destination, it’s the place to go for honeymoons, cashed up couples and special occasions.
+Seychelles is known and sold as a luxury destination, it’s the place to go for honeymoons, cashed-up couples and special occasions.
 Many believe that this destination is out of the question for cash-conscious travellers, but nothing is impossible.

 What if I told you that you can stay in beautiful accommodation, get around and eat at low costs – and it won’t break the bank.
 You just have to be smart about it.

 Let us share with you all the information you’ll need to visit Seychelles on a budget.

 The Seychelles archipelago consists of 115 islands with beautiful beaches, lush tropical vegetation and a wide variety of marine life.